-The 2020 performance metrics under the Annual Incentive Plan for all of our named executive officers were adjusted operating income and free cash flow, weighted 70% and 30%, respectively.
-However, Mr. Hagelin's payout for 2020 was based solely on the performance of our Commercial Snow & Ice business reporting unit, and Mr. Sievert's payout was based on the combined performance of our Municipal and Dejana business reporting units.
-The payouts for Mr. McCormick and Ms. Lauber were based on consolidated business results.
+The 2021 performance metrics under the Annual Incentive Plan for all of our named executive officers were adjusted operating income and free cash flow, weighted 70% and 30%, respectively.
+However, Mr. Hagelin's performance metrics for 2021 were based 90% on the performance of our Work Truck Attachments segment and 10% on our consolidated performance, and Mr. Sievert's performance metrics were to be based 90% on the combined performance of our Work Truck Solutions segment and 10% on our consolidated performance.
+As discussed below under the heading "Narrative Disclosure to Summary Compensation Table for Year Ended December 31, 2021 and Grants of Plan Based Awards in Year 2021 Table," Mr. Sievert ultimately received a bonus equal to 10% of his base salary in connection with the elimination of his position rather than a bonus calculated on the basis of the original performance metrics.
+The payouts for Mr. McCormick, Ms. Lauber and Ms. Evans were based entirely on consolidated business results.

-In 2020, as in past years, adjusted operating income was weighted 70% under the Annual Incentive Plan.
+In 2021, adjusted operating income was weighted 70% under the Annual Incentive Plan.
 This weighting reflects the Compensation Committee's belief that any incentive compensation should be driven principally by the Company's profitability.
 Our management is given discretion to recommend the performance metric or metrics that will comprise the remaining 30% of the annual bonus opportunity.
 This allows our management to select a metric or metrics that reflect the current focus of our business, which are then submitted by the Chief Executive Officer to the Compensation Committee for approval.
-Management recommended free cash flow for 2020, based on its use of free cash flow as a primary measure of our profitability and our ability to pay dividends and its view that free cash flow is influenced to a lesser degree by factors below the operating profit level than some other performance measures.
+Management recommended free cash flow for 2021, based on its use of free cash flow as a primary measure of our profitability and our ability to pay dividends and its view that free cash flow is influenced to a lesser degree by factors below the operating profit level than some other performance measures

-For 2020, Mr. McCormick had a target bonus level of 100% of his base salary.
-Each other named executive officer had a target bonus level of 75% of his or her annual base salary.
+For 2021, Mr. McCormick had a target bonus level of 100% of his base salary.
+Each other named executive officer initially had a target bonus level of 75% of his or her annual base salary.
+Mr. Sievert's target bonus level was subsequently set at 10% of his annual base salary in connection with the elimination of his position, as discussed below under the heading "Narrative Disclosure to Summary Compensation Table for Year Ended December 31, 2021 and Grants of Plan Based Awards in Year 2021 Table."
 These target potential payment levels were set based on a review of the Company's Peer Group companies and were based on what the Compensation Committee believed, based on its members' collective experience, business judgment and experiences in recruiting and retaining executives, to be a competitive level of annual incentive compensation to provide appropriate incentives and retention.
 The Compensation Committee also established maximum potential payment levels under the Annual Incentive Plan of 200% of target for each named executive officer, based on a review of Peer Group company practices.
-See below for a detailed discussion of our performance metrics and the calculation of payouts for 2020.
+See below for a detailed discussion of our performance metrics and the calculation of payouts for 2021.

-For the year ending December 31, 2020, we paid out the following bonuses as a percentage of base salary to each of our named executive officers:
+For the year ending December 31, 2021, we paid out the following bonuses as a percentage of base salary to our named executive officers:

-Name Payout Based On: Total Bonus Paid (as a % of base salary) % Bonus Paid Based on Operating Income % Bonus Paid Based on FCF Robert L. McCormick Consolidated Business 68.9% 38.2% 30.7% Sarah C. Lauber Consolidated Business 51.7% 28.7% 23.0% Keith Hagelin Commercial Snow & Ice Reporting Unit 52.2% 32.1% 20.1% Jon Sievert Combination of Municipal and Dejana Reporting Units 43.4% 22.9% 20.5%
+Name Payout Based On: Total Bonus Paid (as a % of base salary) % Bonus Paid Based on Operating Income % Bonus Paid Based on FCF Robert L. McCormick Consolidated Business 79.9% 48.7% 31.3% Sarah C. Lauber Consolidated Business 60.0% 36.5% 23.5% Keith Hagelin 90% Work Truck Attachments Segment and 10% Consolidated Business 94.7% 69.1% 25.6% Linda R. Evans Consolidated Business 60.0% 36.5% 23.5%